feathersui/feathersui-starling/documentation/help/markdown/custom-layouts.md

 ### LayoutBoundsResult properties

 Let's look in more detail at the properties on a `LayoutBoundsResult` object.
-This object is returned by the `layout()` function and “fills in the blanks” from the `ViewPortBounds` object passed as one of the arguments to the `layout()` function.
+This object is returned by the `layout()` function and "fills in the blanks" from the `ViewPortBounds` object passed as one of the arguments to the `layout()` function.

 The `viewPortWidth` and `viewPortHeight` properties specify the final width and height of the container's view port.
 If the `ViewPortBounds` object specifies an `explicitWidth` or `explicitHeight`, those values should **always** be used.
 If not, then these values must be calculated by the layout (how they are calculated depends on the layout algorithm), using `minWidth`, `minHeight`, `maxWidth`, and `maxHeight` as restrictions.